Nakulbajaj101/mlzoomcamp-capstone-loan-prediction/README.md

 1. Open the `notebooks/data_exploration.ipynb` file and `training.ipynb` file to see data exploration and model selection strategy
 2. Open the `training.ipynb` and `training.py` script to see model selection and model building as ML pipelines

-Note: Four models were trained, Decision tree, logistic regression and XGBoost, and best one was chosen with highest ROC.
+Note: Three models were trained, Decision tree, Random forest and XGBoost, and best one was chosen with highest ROC.